 Multi-level Monte Carlo methods

-Discrete-state, continuous-time Markov models are widely used in the modelling of biochemical reaction networks.
-Their complexity often precludes analytic solution, and so we rely on Monte Carlo simulation to estimate system statistics of interest.
-Perhaps the most widely used method is the Gillespie algorithm; it is exact but computationally complex.
+One of the most widely used methods to simulate stochastic models of biochemical reaction networks is the Gillespie algorithm.
+The Gillespie algorithm generates sample paths one reaction at a time; it is exact but computationally complex.
 As such, approximate stochastic simulation algorithms such as the tau-leap algorithm are often used.
-Sample paths are simulated by taking leaps of length tau through time and using an approximate method to generate reactions within leaps.
+Here, sample paths are simulated by taking leaps of length tau through time and using an approximate method to generate reactions within leaps.
 Tau must be held relatively small to avoid significant bias, but this often entails computational times similar to the Gillespie algorithm.

-The multi-level method of Anderson and Higham tackles this problem by cleverly generating a suite of paths with different accuracy to estimate statistics.
-A base estimator is computed using many (cheap) paths at low accuracy.
+The multi-level method of Anderson and Higham tackles this issue by generating a suite of sample paths with different accuracies and combining them to estimate system statistics.
+A base estimator is computed using many (cheap) sample paths at low accuracy.
 The bias inherent in this estimator is then reduced using a number of correction estimators.
-Each correction term is estimated using a collection of (expensive) paired paths; one path of each pair is generated at a higher accuracy compared to the other.
-By sharing randomness between these paired paths only a relatively small number of pairs are required to calculate each correction term.
+Each correction term is estimated using a collection of (expensive) paired sample paths; one path of each pair is generated at a higher accuracy compared to the other.
+By sharing randomness between these paired sample paths only a relatively small number of them are required to calculate each correction term.

-In the original multi-level method, paths are simulated using the tau-leap technique with a fixed value of tau.
+We have made significant extensions to the original multi-level Monte Carlo approach so that it is more broadly applicable to the study of biochemical reaction networks.
+For example, in the original multi-level method, sample paths are simulated using the tau-leap technique with a fixed value of tau.
 This approach can result in poor performance where the reaction activity of a system changes substantially over the course of a sample path.
 We have developed a method that allows for adaptive tau-leaping within the multi-level framework.

 - C. Lester, M. B. Giles, C. A. Yates and R. E. Baker (2015).
 An adaptive multi-level simulation algorithm for stochastic biological systems.
 J. Chem.
 Phys.
 124:024113.
 DOI